hyl3rid/blog/data/blog/spinachquiche.md

 **For the shortcrust pastry**
 ⦁ 1 ½ cup all-purpose flour
-⦁ 8 Tbsp butter, unsalted and cubed
+⦁ 6 tbsp butter, unsalted and cubed
-⦁ 4 Tbsp ice cold water
+⦁ 4 tbsp ice cold water
-⦁ 3/4 tsp salt
+⦁ pinch salt

 **For the Filling:**
 ⦁ 1 ½ cup baby spinach, fresh or frozen